yoojunT/yoojunT.github.io/_pages/about.md

 Hi!
 I'm Yoojun Kim (feel free to call me Jun).
 I'm a PhD student in Construction Science, concurrently pursuing a secondary master's degree in Computer Engineering at Texas A&M University, with an expected graduation of May 2025 for both programs.

-I work with my PhD advisor, [Dr. Youngjib Ham](https://www.arch.tamu.edu/staff/youngjib-ham/), at the [Smart Construction, Smart City, Smart Building Research Lab](https://www.hamresearchgroup.com/).
+I work with my PhD advisor, [Dr. Youngjib Ham](https://www.arch.tamu.edu/staff/youngjib-ham/), at the [Smart Construction, Smart City, and Smart Building Research Lab](https://www.hamresearchgroup.com/).
 My research is focused on Human-Environment Interaction, leveraging Digital Twin (DT) Solutions toward Smarter and more Resilient Construction and Cities.
 The adjacent image displays an animated conceptual overview of the DT frameworks.

 For more information and to access publicly available research materials, feel free to visit my [GitHub](https://github.com/yoojunT/).